 As you can see, this teaser is about as bare-bones as it gets.
 There's a sweeping camera shot over what is, presumably, the setting for Elder Scrolls 6.
 There's a logo, which certainly fits with the other games in the series, but in terms of clues as to what the game will entail—nada.

-When you compare the teaser trailer for TES 6 to other pre-release games it certainly looks as though it's pretty early in development.
+When you compare the teaser trailer for TES 6 to other pre-release games it certainly looked as though TES 6 was pretty early in development.
 Even the trailer for Starfield featured some insight into the technology that players would experience, so this backs up that we won't be playing the Skyrim successor anytime soon.

 Has any gameplay been released?